Rush Limbaugh having more fun than a human being should be allowed to have.

 A Democrat political ad under fire from Hispanics who say it unfairly compares Latino immigrants to terrorists.

-Well, at least didn't call them macaques.
+Well, at least didn't call them macacas.

 A Democratic Senatorial Campaign Committee sponsored a 35-second ad on its website.

-This is the thing run by Chuck Schumer, that shows footage of two people scaling a border fence mixed with images of Osama bin Laden and North Korea president Kim Jong-il.
+This is the thing run by Chuck Schumer, that shows footage of two people scaling a border fence mixed with images of Osama bin Laden and North Korea President Kim Jong-il.

 Houston City Councilwoman Carol Alvarado, a Democrat, sent a letter to Chuck Schumer asking the ad be pulled.